David Drake

 Newsletter #54

-Quite a lot has been happening.
+Dear People, Quite a lot has been happening.
 First and foremost in my mind, I turned in WHAT DISTANT DEEPS, the latest RCN (Leary/Mundy) space opera, to Baen Books the day after I got back from World Fantasy Con.
-I’d carried hardcopy of my second draft with me and edited it while sitting on planes and in parks in San Jose.
-My first priority on getting home was to key in the final changes and ship the book off. continue reading…
+I’d … Continue reading

 In the Stormy Red Sky